Bobbie Print, CQSW

 Elleen Okotie, BA Social Science, DipSW, MA Social Work & Social Policy PQ1, HCPC regd.

-Elleen's work experience includes local authority social work in a children and families team and in the voluntary sector.
-She has several years experience of specialist work with young people who sexually harm and has also worked with victims of abuse.
-Elleen is co-author of research on a 'Study of the Experiences of Black and Asian Young People whose Behaviour is Sexually Harmful to Others' published in 2002 by the AIM Project.
-Prior to joining G-map in January 2006 Elleen was employed by the NSPCC for seven years.
-Since joining G-map in 2006, Elleen has been involved in assessment and therapeutic intervention with young people with sexual behaviour problems and other complex needs.
-She has been an active participant in the development of the service and also has responsibility for designing and delivering training and providing consultation to other professionals.
+Elleen is a Senior Practitioner with G-map.
+Elleen's work experience includes local authority social work within a children and families team and the voluntary sector as well as experience working in the field of criminal justice in the UK and the USA.
+She has several years' experience of specialist work with young people who sexually harm and has also worked with victims of abuse.
+Elleen is co-author of research in a 'Study of the Experiences of Black and Asian Young People whose Behaviour is Sexually Harmful to Others' published in 2002 by the AIM Project.
+Before joining G-map in January 2006 she was employed by the NSPCC for seven years.
+Since joining G-map, Elleen has undertaken assessment and therapeutic intervention with young people with sexual behaviour problems and other complex needs.
+She has been an active participant in the development of the service and has responsibility for designing and delivering training and providing consultation to other professionals.
+Elleen is registered with the Health and Care Professional Council (HCPC) and became a CEOP ambassador in August 2017.

 Dr. Helen Griffin, BA (Hons), PA Dip, NVQ4, Foren.Psy.D., CPsychol

-Helen is a Senior Practitioner and the Head of Research with G-map.
-She is a Chartered Forensic Psychologist and member of the Division of Forensic Psychology.
-Helen is one of the authors of the AIM2 assessment tool for use with young people who display sexually harmful behaviour.
-Prior to joining G-map in January 2006, Helen's work experience included working with socially excluded young people and youth work.
-Helen also has a background in research and has completed work for the Youth Justice Board, Youth Justice Trust and G-map.
+Helen is a Senior Practitioner and Head of Research with G-map.
+She is a Chartered Forensic Psychologist and a member of the Division of Forensic Psychology.
+Helen is registered with the Heath and Care Professional Council (HCPC) and the British Psychological Society (BPS).
+Helen is one of the authors of the AIM2 assessment tool, for use with young people who display sexually harmful behaviour.
+In addition to undertaking direct assessments and therapeutic work with young people, Helen has provided consultation and liaison to carers and professionals.
+She is also responsible for psychometric testing at G-map and for research that G-map have been involved in to further develop this area.
+Prior to joining G-map in January 2006, Helen's work experience included working with socially excluded young people, youth work and research completed for the Youth Justice Trust and Youth Justice Board.
+Helen has published articles and book chapters around this field of work and has peer reviewed articles.

 Dave Bostock, BSc (Hons) Health Studies, Dip Youth & Community Work